matheusaguilar/vui-material/docs/formControl/textFieldMask/README.md

 | zeroCents | String | Define the zeroCents of the money value | false |

 ::: tip
-We use this library to do the mask: https://github.com/vanilla-masker/vanilla-masker
+We use this library to do the mask: [Vanilla-Masker](https://github.com/vanilla-masker/vanilla-masker)!
+Thank you guys!
 :::